richessler/wine_oh/README.md

 ### Overview

-**wine-oh!** is a comprehensive wine application for design to allow a user to search for wines, find professional reviews of wines, technical details, price, and even food pairings for wines.
+**wine-oh!** is a comprehensive wine application designed to allow a user to search for wines, find professional reviews of wines, technical details, price, and even food pairings for wines.
 The application will also allow you to locate a store wihtin your vicinity to purchase. wine-oh! was developed by Richard Hessler as the first individual project for the inagural class of the District of Columbia Web Development Immersive course at General Assembly.
 It was developed over a 5 day sprint and was meant to test what we've learned in the past 5 weeks of class.
 This project will continue to be worked on by the sole deleloper, but a branch of the 'finished project' which was presented on May 30, 2014 will remain.

 ### Technologies Used